ziggythehamster/ignitionserver/docs/readme.txt

 			#######################
 			#ignitionServer README#
 			#######################
-# $Id: readme.txt,v 1.4 2004/05/28 20:35:06 ziggythehamster Exp $
+# $Id: readme.txt,v 1.5 2004/05/28 21:27:38 ziggythehamster Exp $

 	===========++++++++===========++++++++===========

-ignitionServer is (C)  Keith Gable and Nigel Jones.
+ignitionServer is (C)  Keith Gable, Nigel Jones and Reid Burke.
 ----------------------------------------------------
 You must include this notice in any modifications you make.
 You must additionally follow the GPL's provisions for sourcecode distribution and binary distribution.
 If you are not familiar with the GPL, please read LICENSE.TXT.
 (you are welcome to add a "Based On" line above this notice, but this notice must remain intact!)
 Released under the GNU General Public License
 Contact information: Keith Gable (Ziggy) <ziggy@ignition-project.com>
                      Nigel Jones (DigiGuy) <digiguy@ignition-project.com>
+                     Reid Burke  (AirWalk) <airwalk@ignition-project.com>

 ignitionServer is based on Pure-IRCd <http://pure-ircd.sourceforge.net/>